The Oatmeal and FunnyJunk legal dispute: Operation BearLove Good, Cancer Bad

 In the aftermath of the blog post, FunnyJunk took down all pages Inman linked as infringement and Carreon sought to hide his e-mail address due to a flood of e-mail.
 Carreon expressed surprise, stating: "I really did not expect that he would marshal an army of people who would besiege my website and send me a string of obscene emails."
 On June 14, 2012 Carreon replaced his contact page with one saying, "Due to security attacks instigated by Matt Inman, this function has been temporarily disabled."
 Inman, however, disputed the assertion that he had instigated an attack, noting in a blog post that Carreon's contact information had been redacted from his initial comic and that he had never directed anyone to attack Carreon.
 Carreon's website, Twitter account and WordPress site were all attacked, but he says "I welcome the opportunity to confront legally the misuse of a new technology."

-Carreon claimed that a user identifying themselves as "Modelista" at Ars Technica registered the @Charles_Carreon account at Twitter on June 14, 2012.
-He tried to identify the operator of the impostor account @Charles_Carreon by subpoenaing Twitter and Ars Technica.
+Carreon claimed that a user identifying themselves as "Modelista" at Ars Technica registered the Charles_Carreon account at Twitter on June 14, 2012.
+Carreon tried to identify the operator of the impostor account by subpoenaing Twitter and Ars Technica.
 Carreon filed a notice of voluntary dismissal on July 3, 2012.
 As of September 2012, the account was suspended.

 Carreon sent Indiegogo a request to halt Inman's charity fundraiser as a terms of service violation, alleging that the charities' names are misrepresented in violation of California law, and Inman will profit.
 Inman promised, "I won't use any of the money on legal fees." and "100% of it is going to charity."
 Indiegogo investigated the allegations and did not suspend the campaign.